 - 1) Press the MENU key once to activate the menu items tab.
-Press the MENU key multiple times to tab right and the ESC key multiple times to tab left until the SETUP menu is highlighted and displaying the submenu items.
+Press the MENU key multiple times to tab right and the ESC key multiple times to tab left until the SETUP menu is highlighted and displaying the submenu items. - 2) Use the UP and DOWN arrow keys to scroll through the sub menu items until OPEN is highlighted.

-Alternatively, press the LEFT and RIGHT arrow keys multiple times using the left button wheel. - 2) Use the UP and DOWN arrow keys on the left button wheel to scroll through the sub menu items until OPEN is highlighted.
+3) Press the ENTER key to display the Setup List Box.

-- 3) Press the ENTER key to display the Setup List Box. - 4) Use the UP and DOWN arrow keys on the left button wheel to scroll through the setups until the target setup is highlighted.
+4) Use the UP and DOWN arrow keys to scroll through the setups until the target setup is highlighted.